grafana/agent/docs/sources/flow/tasks/metamonitoring.md

    ```

    Replace the following:
    - _`<SAMPLING_FRACTION>`_: The fraction of traces to keep.
-If the attribute is not set, it defaults to `0.1`.
+If the attribute isn't set, it defaults to `0.1`.
    - _`<TRACES_RECEIVER_LIST>`_: A comma-delimited list of component receivers to forward traces to.
      For example, to send to an existing OpenTelemetry exporter component use `otelcol.exporter.otlp.EXPORT_LABEL.input`.

-The following example demonstrates configuring the config block and sending to a compatible component.
+The following example demonstrates configuring the tracing block and sending to a compatible component.

 ```river
 tracing {